Find out which countries are welcoming US tourists back

 Ghana

-While Ghana is know for its cultural appeal, it has wildlife, too, such as this African elephant in Mole National Park.

-A West African cultural jewel, Ghana is open to US travelers.
-You must have a negative Covid-19 PCR test result that's 72 hours old or less.
+This West African cultural jewel is open US travelers.
+You must have a negative result from a Covid-19 PCR test taken no more than 72 hours before departure.
 Arriving passengers then must take a second test that costs $150.
 There's also a temperature screening.
+Details: US Embassy.

 Grenada

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on May 1.
-The US State Department advises that travelers consult country-specific travel advisories via their website UPDATED: Visitors 11 and older must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here.
-Fully vaccinated travelers must upload proof of inoculation and are exempt from testing starting May 1.
-All travelers must opt-in to Covid-19 health insurance; the cost is included in the health visa fee.
-Get updates: US Embassy | Bahamas' travel website.